interface-ui/interface-ui/docs/langs/en/components/icon.md

 ### Usage

-If you are not using this library with `Fusion UI`, then you should import the style file.
+If you are not using this library with `Interface UI`, then you should import the style file.

 Otherwise, you don't need to do more configuration.
-The components in `Fusion UI` already complete the adaptation for it.
+The components in `Interface UI` already complete the adaptation for it.

 ```js
 // main.js